mighty-gerbils/gerbil/doc/reference/gerbil/core/expression.md

 The loop works as follows:
 1. First, each `var` is bound to its respective `init` value.
 2. At the beginning of each iteration, the `test` is evaluated.
-3. If `test` is true, the `result` expressions are evaluated, and the value of the last `result` expression is returned.
+3. If `test` is truthy, the `result` expressions are evaluated, and the value of the last `result` expression is returned.
 If no `result` expressions are provided, a void value is returned.
 4. If `test` is false, the `command` expressions in the loop body are evaluated in order.
 5. Finally, the `step` expressions for each variable are evaluated.
 All `step` expressions are computed using the variable values from the *previous* iteration.
 After all steps are computed, the variables are simultaneously updated with their new values, and the loop proceeds to the next iteration (starting again at step 2).

-### Examples:
+::: tip Examples:

 **- Initializing a vector**
 This example uses a counter `i` to fill a pre-allocated vector.
 The loop body is used for the side effect of setting the vector's elements.